dilshankarunarathne/ml-notes/README.md

 So, anyone might see this example of unsupervised learning and think, this algorithm must be very complicated to implement.
 And it must be very hard to build an application like this...

+The algorithm sure is not easy to implement.
+But thankfully,